 What information is included in the program book?

-The program book listing includes the title, description, and speaker name.
+The online program listing includes the title, description, speaker names.
+Photos and bios are included in a separate speaker list.

 SIIA and the EIS Steering Committee reserve the right to edit presentation titles and descriptions as necessary.